Honorable Paul Bettencourt, Chair, Senate Committee on Local Government

 Jerry McGinty, Director, Legislative Budget Board

-HB3833 by King, Phil (Relating to the appraisal of certain real property for ad valorem tax purposes.), As Engrossed
+HB1869 by Burrows (Relating to the definition of debt for the purposes of calculating certain ad valorem tax rates of a taxing unit.), As Engrossed

 Local Government Impact